Photon: Historical development

 Since the Maxwell theory of light allows for all possible energies of electromagnetic radiation, most physicists assumed initially that the energy quantization resulted from some unknown constraint on the matter that absorbs or emits the radiation.
 In 1905, Einstein was the first to propose that energy quantization was a property of electromagnetic radiation itself.
 Although he accepted the validity of Maxwell's theory, Einstein pointed out that many anomalous experiments could be explained if the energy of a Maxwellian light wave were localized into point-like quanta that move independently of one another, even if the wave itself is spread continuously over space.
 In 1909 and 1916, Einstein showed that, if Planck's law regarding black-body radiation is accepted, the energy quanta must also carry momentum p = h/λ, making them full-fledged particles.

 Up to 1923, most physicists were reluctant to accept that light itself was quantized.
 Instead, they tried to explain photon behaviour by quantizing only matter, as in the Bohr model of the hydrogen atom (shown here).
 Even though these semiclassical models were only a first approximation, they were accurate for simple systems and they led to quantum mechanics.

 As recounted in Robert Millikan's 1923 Nobel lecture, Einstein's 1905 predicted energy relationship was verified experimentally by 1916 but the local concept of the quanta remained unsettled.

 Most physicists were reluctant to believe that electromagnetic radiation itself might be particulate and thus an example of wave-particle duality.

-Then in 1922 Arthur Compton experiment showed that photons carried momentum proportional to their wave number (1922) in an experiment now called Compton scattering that appeared to clearly support a localized quantum model.
+Then in 1922 the Arthur Compton experiment showed that photons carried momentum proportional to their wave number (and therefore energy) in an effect now called Compton scattering that appeared to clearly support a localized quantum model.
 At least for Millikan, this settled the matter.
 Compton received the Nobel Prize in 1927 for his scattering work.